elmcraft/elmcraft.org/content/tips/use-a-modified-elm-package.md

     - I.e. `source-directories: [src/, ../../../that_lib/src]`
     - This approach also works with `git submodule`s if you'd like to ensure the included source is also under git control.

-This approach requires you to also install the package's sub-dependencies into your project
+Note: This approach requires you to also install the package's sub-dependency packages directly into your project.

 ### 2. Use [`elm-git-install`](https://github.com/robinheghan/elm-git-install)